-US-SIF Research shows sustainable investing provides competitive and sometimes superior returns with less risk.The myth that investors must sacrifice performance to invest with their values is simply untrue, and a myth that many would like for you to continue to believe.
+US-SIF Research shows sustainable (SRI) investing provides competitive returns and with less risk.The myth that investors must sacrifice performance to invest with their values is simply untrue.

-According to the 2014 US-SIF SRI Trends Report-Numerous money managers and institutions show that ESG screened portfolios can at times out-perform identical non-screened portfolios.
+According to the 2018 US-SIF SRI Trends Report-Numerous money managers and institutions show that (ESG) Environmental, Societal, and Governance screened portfolios can at times out-perform identical non-screened portfolios.
 So, rather than detract from performance, ESG screens can add value to help avoid some potential risks of companies that don't incorporate prudent ESG practices in management of their companies.
 Their studies show that being green also makes good business sense in other ways, such as long-term energy savings, lower litigation costs, and having to pay less to borrow money, all improvements to their bottom lines.
-This is why we are seeing more businesses adopting sustainable business practices.
+This is why we are seeing substantially more businesses adopting sustainable business practices.
 Sustainable business practices and more transparency and accountability aren't just good for image purposes.
 Although we need to be careful of companies "green-washing" or claiming to do more than they really are in these areas.

 Is SRI investing just something to make you feel better about your money, or can it really make a difference in the world?
-We believe that money talks and has tremendous power to make significant impact.
-The trend is growing, but we need all to take a stand against greed and the antiquated status quo of maximizing profits at any expense to our planet, people and resources.
-SRI investing is one of the best and most effective ways we know of to oppose the status quo and to bring about significant change and impact in our troubled world.
+We believe money talks and has tremendous power to make significant impact.
+The trend is growing, but we need all to take a stand against greed and the antiquated status quo of maximizing profits at the expense of our planet, people and resources.
+SRI investing may be one of the best and most effective ways we know of to oppose the status quo and to bring about significant change and impact in our troubled world.

-Sustainable investment firms look to invest in companies that meet both fundamentally financially strong criteria, and that also incorporate ESG factors intelligently into their business decisions.
-These companies may perform better and be better business risks, because their managers focus on the long-term view, require transparency and accountability throughout the organization and promote clear environmental and workplace risk reduction policies.
+Sustainable investment firms look to invest in high quality companies that meet both fundamentally financially strong criteria, and that also incorporate ESG factors intelligently into their business decisions.
+These companies tend to perform better and be better business risks, because their managers focus on long-term sustainability, transparency and accountability throughout the organization to promote clear environmental and workplace risk reduction policies.

-ESG screening can help identify and rule out potentially adverse corporate risks.
+ESG factor screening can help identify and rule out potentially adverse corporate risks.

-We first try to engage and dialog with corporations to influence them to change corporate behavior to better manage these risks.
-If these efforts fail, then we can utilize shareholder activism and corporate resolutions, such as proxy voting.
-If still unsuccessful, we can move on to more extreme actions, such as boycotts, divestment, or to support legal action, if all other attempts fail to bring about the desired corporate behavioral changes.
+Initially SRI efforts are first to attempt to engage in dialog with corporations to influence their corporate behavior to better manage these risks.
+Secondly, if these efforts fail, then we can also utilize shareholder activism, such as proxy voting and corporate resolutions.
+Thirdly, we can move on to more extreme actions, such as boycotts, divestment, or to support legal action, if all other attempts fail to bring about the desired corporate behavioral changes.
 The ultimate desired results are to improve all corporate behavior, not just screen out "bad" companies, because we all share the same planet, air and water, and we only have one planet.
 "So, we need to learn to share and care."
 We all succeed together or we all fail together.

 |Air and Water Management||Access to Medicines||Accountability|